Memorial Day at Lakewood

 Join us on this special day of commemoration as we honor and celebrate the lives of those we love and miss.
 The celebration may look a little different this year, but we’re excited to bring back our beloved traditions in new ways!

-Tune into Youtube on Memorial weekend to watch our annual Memorial Day ceremony from the comfort of your own home.
-Then join us onsite on Memorial Day for live music and fun outdoor activities for the whole family as we celebrate this special day.
+Take a moment to watch our annual Memorial Day ceremony, pre-recorded so you can enjoy it from the comfort of your own home.
+Join us onsite on Memorial Day for live music and outdoor activities for the whole family as we celebrate this special day.

 Memorial Day Ceremony Recording

 Recording available starting on Friday, May 28th | Check back here for more details

 For the safety of our families and community we will not be hosting our ceremony onsite this year.

 To honor the tradition of this special day of remembrance, we have pre-recorded our annual ceremony for our families and community to watch and reflect on the significance of Memorial Day.